The Mission to Seafarers: Port of Thunder Bay

-Seafarers are one of our "Lifelines".
-They bring to the Thunder Bay goods we need and improve our economy by taking away goods being exported to foreign countries.
-Seafarers on ocean-going ships are away from home for nine months to a year.
-They do not get home for Christmas and may not even be in a port.
+Seafarers may not get home for Christmas and may not even be in a port during Christmas.
+They are one of our "Lifelines", bringing to the Thunder Bay goods we need and improve our economy by taking away goods being exported to foreign countries.
+Seafarers on ocean-going ships are away from home for six to twelve months to a year.

 One way to express our appreciation to these dedicated individuals is by sharing a little of our Christmas Spirit with them through the tradition of gift giving.
 This may help to make it a little less lonely for them.
-Due to the generosity of many Friends of the Mission to Seafarers, approximately 50 gift bags are distributed to seafarers visiting the Seafarers Centre or taken to the last ships in port.
+In 2000 we began to make up Christmas Gift Bags, leaving them under the Christmas Tree at the Seafarers' Centre for seafarers to pick up.

 Once again we are appealing to you for donations so that this outreach program can be continued.

 Suggested items you might choose to donate are:

 Donations may be given to your MtS Congregational representative or brought to the Seafarer's Centre (Keefer Intermodal, 100 Main St.) no later than the second last Monday in November.